RichardPearsonDC/RichardPearsonDCessays/README.md

 Latest Articles

-**Richard Pearson DC: Torture Victims' Medication Causes Viagra-Like Effects.
+**Richard Pearson DC: Torture Victim's Medication Causes Viagra-Like Effects.
 That Shouldn't Happen.**

 Richard Pearson is a torture victim in the US.
 The extent of the sustained torture campaign against him has no modern precedent.
 It is horrific.
 He has questions about his medication.
 It has Viagra-like effects.
 It shouldn't.
 That is a problem.